What is a streaming delay?

 When streaming a presentation to multiple locations, the video is being compressed, transferred and received at all these locations using the available bandwidth.

-The accumulation of these actions results in a latency of usually 10-20 seconds depending on the factors mentioned.
-This will mean that the presentation in real time will be streamed with a slight delay; at SpotMe an average of 10 seconds is expected on our platforms.
+The accumulation of these actions results in a latency of 30 to 35 seconds, depending on the factors mentioned.
+This will mean that the presentation in real time will be streamed with a slight delay; at SpotMe an average of 30 seconds is expected on our platforms.